timescale/docs/promscale/installation/recomm-guide.md

 </highlight>

 ## Metrics
-Resource recommendation for ingestion through Prometheus remote-write.
+Resource recommendation for ingestion using Prometheus `remote-write`.

 ### Prometheus remote write
-We recommend using below provided Prometheus `remote_write` configuration for optimal performance of writes to Promscale from Prometheus:
+For optimal performance of `remote_write` to Promscale, use this Prometheus `remote_write` configuration:

 ```yaml
 remote_write: